aganzha/stage/README.md

 ### Tags window
 Hitting `t` in Status window brings up Tags window.
 That window behave as a simple list where you can `c` - create, `k` - delete (as in **K**ill) and `p` - to push tags to remote.

+### Blame
+Git blame in Stage is a bit strange :smiley: Stage do not want to read your files directly.
+It only operates on diffs produced by libgit2.
+So, to view history of some line in code this line must somehow apear in Stage.
+This means you have to edit or delete this line :smiley:.
+Or line nearby (each change in git surrounded by 3 lines of context above and below).
+When you see your line in Stage you can put cursor on it and hit `Ctrl`+`b`.
+This will open up commit window pointing this line origin.
+Again, this works in Commit window to: hitting any line (except green one) in Commit window will bring another window with commit which contains this line adding.